St. Paul University Dumaguete - Scholarships and Other Discounts

 TRANSFER OF SCHOOL

+A scholar may be allowed to transfer to another school identified in Annex B, based on the following grounds only: a.
+Relocation of family; and b.
+Threat to security and safety.
 However, the scholar shall be required to complete his/her course within the original 4- or 5- year duration of the scholarship contract No extension shall be allowed.

 OTHER SCHOLARSHIPS